drtyhlpr/rpi23-gen-image/README.md

 ##### `ENABLE_INITRAMFS`=false
 Create an initramfs that that will be loaded during the Linux startup process. `ENABLE_INITRAMFS` will automatically get enabled if `ENABLE_CRYPTFS`=true.
 This parameter will be ignored if `BUILD_KERNEL`=false.

+##### `ENABLE_IFNAMES`=true
+Enable automatic assignment of predictable, stable network interface names for all local Ethernet, WLAN interfaces.
+This might create complex and long interface names.
+This parameter is only supported if the Debian release `stretch` is used.

 #### Kernel compilation:
 ##### `BUILD_KERNEL`=false